 Value of cloud migration

 Have you recognized your reason for migration to cloud in the list above?
 Let’s now talk about the potential value you can get when migrating to the cloud.

 With access to the cloud, business owners improve collaboration within their companies.
 The same goes for collaboration between employees and customers.
 You as a sales representative, for example, can instantly reply to a customer with the required information attached right off any device.

 The manager won’t need to get to the office to answer the request.
 The customer, in turn, would be glad to receive the reply as soon as possible.
 That works well especially for businesses where quick replies to customer requests are a must-have — insurance, banking, fintech, healthcare, to name a few.

 “Pay for what you use” is the main pricing principle of cloud services.
 Typically, cloud service plans include the price of the web server hardware, support, maintenance, etc. In such a way, you can decrease operational costs significantly.
 To make sure that it’s true, you first will need to analyze and calculate the total cost of ownership (TCO) for cloud computing technology if adopted by your business.

 Cloud migration can give a rise to integration capabilities, which, in its turn, will ensure real-time data exchange.
 By getting real-time data, you can improve decision-making and forecasting in your business.

-Fast-growing SMBs and enterprises find it a true pain when they can’t scale up with the desired pace.
-This is a real challenge when it comes to a growing number of customers, products and services, data that should be stored and analyzed according to certain regulations.
+Fast-growing SMBs and enterprises find it a true pain when they can’t scale up at the desired pace.
+This is a real challenge when it comes to a growing number of customers, products, and services, data that should be stored and analyzed according to certain regulations.
 Cloud allows for painless scale-up or scale-down with your existing IT infrastructure.

 Most cloud service providers comply with security regulations introduced in PCI-DSS, HIPAA, ISO27001, AICPA/SOC certificates.
 Besides, they provide much more security features than traditional data centers.
 So, you can rest assured that your business data is safe.